Christoph33one/post-plan-travel/README.md

-Post, Plan & travel

- Designed to help users plan trips abroad by providing them with a unique perspective on various destinations.
-By browsing through photos and travel plans from other travelers, users can gain insights into popular and off-the-beaten-path locations.
-For adventure enthusiasts, Post Plan & travel offers inspiration to explore and experience new activities like cycling, hiking, and more.
-With Post Plan & travel, planning a trip has never been easier or more exciting.
+ ADD DEPLOYED FRONT-END ISTE
+ ADD DEPLOYED API
+ ADD API REPO
+ ADD FRONT-END REPO

  "Capturing the World: Exploring New Places and Moments Through the Lens"
 <ul>Structure
-<li><a href="#project-goal">Project goal</a></li>
+<li><a href="#project-purpose">Project purpose</a></li>
 <li><a href="#user-audience">User audience</a></li>
 <li><a href="#structure">Structure</a></li>
+<li><a href="#project-planning">Project planning</a></li>
+<li><a href="#data-structure">Data structure</a></li>
 </ul>

 <ul>User experience (ux)
 <li><a href="#design">Design</a></li>
 <li><a href="#wire-frames">Wire frames</a></li>
+<li><a href="#colours">Colour</a></li>
-<li><a href="#color scheme">Colour scheme</a></li>
+<li><a href="#colour-scheme">Colour scheme</a></li>
 </ul>

 <ul>Testing<ul/>
 <li><a href="#bugs">Bugs</a></li>

+---
+# Project purpose

+### Post, Plan & travel

+Designed to help users plan trips abroad by providing them with a unique perspective on various destinations.
+By browsing through photos and travel experiences from other travelers, users can gain insights into popular and off-the-beaten-path locations.
+For adventure enthusiasts, Post Plan & travel offers inspiration to explore and experience new activities.
+With Post Plan & travel, planning a trip has never been easier or more exciting.

+To fully immerse yourself in the website's offerings and access its complete range of features, signing up for a free account is required.
+Once registered, a world of possibilities opens up before you.
+You can delve into a wealth of captivating posts created by fellow users, engage in meaningful discussions by adding your own comments, and even showcase your personal travel experiences.

+This platform is a haven for those with a keen eye for photography.
+It provides an ideal space to upload your mesmerizing images and narrate the stories behind them.
+By sharing your photos, you can capture the essence of your travel adventures and captivate the community with your visual storytelling.

+Don't miss out on the chance to join this vibrant community of explorers, storytellers, and photography enthusiasts.
+Sign up today and unlock a world of travel inspiration, connection, and creativity.

 ---

 # User audience